Carrowkennedy ambush: Ambush

 At 6:30 PM an IRA scout signalled the approach of the patrol.
 Jimmy O'Flaherty, a former Connaught Ranger, lined up his rifle sights on DI Stevenson in the lead vehicle, killing him with a shot to the head.
 The lorry lurched forward, stopped in the middle of the road and came under heavy fire from the IRA above.
 The RIC men quickly tumbled out and got down behind a bank which gave them some cover.
 They took out a Lewis gun and trained it on the third section of IRA men.
 After two short bursts of fire, the gunner lay dead beside his gun.
 A second gunner fired a burst from the Lewis in the direction of the third section, then he swung the muzzle in the air to protect himself from the riflemen above.
 This was unsuccessful and he too fell dead beneath the gun.
 Three men in all died trying to use the gun, according to Michael Kilroy.
 Four men in the lorry were now dead: DI Stevenson and Constables Sydney Blythe, James Brown and John Doherty.
-The remaining men in the lorry were led by Sergeant Creegan, an Irishman.
+The remaining men in the lorry were led by Sergeant Francis Creegan, an Irishman.
 They attached a rifle grenade launcher to a Lee–Enfield rifle and launched grenades towards the IRA to keep them at bay.
+Brodie Malone's men were out of range but the grenades kept them from approaching the RIC.
+The two sides shot at each other with rifles.
+The IRA sang battle songs.
+Kilroy feared the IRA would run out of ammunition.
+Tommy Heavey and Johnnie Duffy had bayonets.
+They approached the rear of the truck.
+A grenade had exploded in the truck.
+A white handkerchief of surrender fluttered.
+Only three men were alive in the truck: Creegan, Constables Cullen and one Black and Tan.